Phishing scams and fake emails

 We will never ask for your login details or personal information by email.
 If you get an email like this, it could be an attempt at fraud known as 'phishing'.

 Phishing is a scam that uses an email pretending to be from the University or another organisation.
 This email will ask for valuable information like your password or personal details.
 Scammers can use this information to access your data or expose you to fraud.

-The phishing email is usually an urgent message with a link to a website that looks an official page, but is actually fake.
-The scammer will try to trick you into entering information like:
+The phishing email is usually an urgent message with a link to a website that copies an official page, but is actually fake.
+The scammer will try to trick you into entering information that is useful to gain access to any of your accounts or financial information like:

 - your username and password

 - financial information, like bank and credit card details

 - National Insurance, Social Security or passport numbers

 - common security-related questions, like your mother’s maiden name, schools attended or date of birth